moorelabvanderbilt/moorelabwiki/sterile-hood.md

 # Maintenance
 Every year, the hoods have to be inspected and recertified.
 Jim Llewellyn from Fil-Cert takes care of this for us.
 He can also do minor repairs on the hood if it needs it.

-Usually, I give him a call in mid-November to schedule a date for him to come in early December.
+Usually, it's best to give him a call in mid-November to schedule a date for him to come in early December.

 Before he arrives, be sure to remove everything from the hoods so he has unobstructed airflow for the certification.